softeng364/resources/labwork/lab8/lab8.md

 The Java platform provides extensive support for encryption and authentication.
 Hopefully, our discussion of Chapter 8 will make the API documentation seem reasonably familiar.

+- Visit the documentation for [java.security](https://docs.oracle.com/javase/10/docs/api/java/security/package-summary.html) and discuss with your neighbour:
+  - Which classes inherit from `java.security.Key`?
+Which of these relate to RSA?

 - Visit the documentation for [java.security.spec.RSAKeyGenParameterSpec](https://docs.oracle.com/javase/10/docs/api/java/security/spec/RSAKeyGenParameterSpec.html) and discuss with your neighbour:
   - What parameters are required to specify an RSA key pair from the perspective of the application developer?
   - Which two values appear to be recommended for the public key exponent?
 Recall our earlier discussion.
   - Which data type is used to represent the RSA parameters?

-- Visit the documentation for [java.security](https://docs.oracle.com/javase/10/docs/api/java/security/package-summary.html) and discuss with your neighbour:
+- Visit the documentation for [java.security.spec.RSAMultiPrimePrivateCrtKeySpec](https://docs.oracle.com/javase/10/docs/api/java/security/spec/RSAMultiPrimePrivateCrtKeySpec.html) and discuss with your neighbour:
-  - Which classes inherit from `java.security.Key`?
-Which of these relate to RSA?
+  - Which parameters to `RSAMultiPrimePrivateCrtKeySpec` are familiar from our discussion?
+Which are new?

 At some later stage, you may be interested in exploring other classes that will be familiar from Chapter 8 e.g. [javax.crypto.Mac](https://docs.oracle.com/javase/10/docs/api/javax/crypto/Mac.html) that represents Message Authentication Codes.